Matirix/PaxConverter/README.md

 ### Example
 This will make the required subdirectories in assn1

 ```paxconverter.sh user/projects/comp7003/assn1```

 This will return a pax.Z file

 ```paxconverter.sh user/projects/comp7003/assn1 comp7003-assign1-v1```

-This will create a folder called validation that will fully unpack the pax.Z file and print out the contents of each directory.
+This will create a folder called validation that will fully unpack the first pax.Z file and print out the contents of each directory.

 ```paxconverter.sh user/projects/comp7003/assn1 comp7003-assign1-v1 2```

 This will look for a pax.Z file and create a folder called validation that will fully unpack the pax.Z file and print out the contents of each directory.

 ```paxconverter.sh user/projects/comp7003/assn1 2```